kyma-project/cloud-manager/docs/contributor/architecture/README.md

 resources refer to.
 So, the starting point for the KCP Loop reconcilers is the Kyma CR name.
 Following the path from Kyma CR in KCP to the Shoot CR in Gardener it is possible to determine the cloud provider scope.

-The Cloud Control KCP resource Scope was introduced to
+The Cloud Control KCP resource Scope was introduced to:

 * improve performance by not reading so many different resources and reaching out to Gardener
 * simplify the development landscape by not avoiding the necessity to beside the local KCP cluster and also have the Gardener cluster with all the relevant resources

 Upon the appearance of the first resource from a certain SKR the cloud provider scope is determined, saved in the Scope KCP resource and the original Cloud Control KCP resource is updated with the `scopeRef`.
 In dev, scope determination